jjean-v/polimi-robotics-first-project/README.md

 - [x] Odometer node subscribe to the bunker_status message
 - [x] Odometer node publish the odometry message to /project_odom topic
 - [ ] Compute the real odometry and publish it to /project_odom topic
-- [ ] Use tf2 to publish the transform between the odometry frame and the base frame
+- [x] Use tf2 to publish the transform between the odometry frame and the base frame
 - [x] Create a launch file to launch the node and rviz2 with a pre-configured view
-- [ ] Change te launch file to be able to launch rviz2 without absolute path to the config file
+- [ ] Change the launch file to be able to launch rviz2 without absolute path to the config file
 - [x] Add a service to reset the odometry to zero

-## Installation
-Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
-However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
-Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
-If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.

-## Project status
-If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
-Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
-You can also make an explicit request for maintainers.
+- [x] Create the tf_error node and publish the error between the odometry and the real position to a topic